Skip to main content

 The ultimate goal of closing out your budget is to determine where you might be over- or under-spending.
 For example, you may budget $300 a month for groceries but actually spend an average of $350.
 Then you wonder why you’re short on money at the end of every month.
 If you’re running a deficit in too many areas, your budget isn’t going to be very useful at all.

 On the other hand, you may discover a surplus is some categories.
 That means you can adjust your budget accordingly.
 You can add the surplus dollars to a category with a deficit.
 Better yet, you could allocate them to something even more beneficial — paying of debt, adding to your savings, or use it for investing.
+Small adjustments each month can lead to major long-term improvements.
 This might help you avoid the pitfalls of thinking you “found” extra money and spending it frivolously.

 Other Benefits